selva1632/SamsungSolution/README.md

  # SamsungSolutions
-This includes the solution to popular Samsung Competency test Questions
+these are the question that are being asked in samsung competency test